-Your mailbox key is a metal key (the only actual "key" we give you that isn't a fob), which opens your individual mailbox in the Graduate House main lobby.
-If you lose or break your key, there's a \$50 replacement charge, and a \$50 charge if you do not return your mailbox key when you move out.
+Your mailbox key is a metal key, which opens your individual mailbox in the Graduate House main lobby.
+If you lose or break your key, there's a \$50.00 replacement charge, and a \$50.00 charge if you do not return your mailbox key when you move out.